NuGet/docs.microsoft.com-nuget/docs/consume-packages/Package-Restore.md

     ```

 > [!Note]
-> To override the `packageRestore/enabled` setting globally, set the environment variable **EnableNuGetPackageRestore** with a value of TRUE or FALSE before launching Visual Studio or starting a build.
+> To globally override the `packageRestore/enabled` setting, set the environment variable **EnableNuGetPackageRestore** with a value of True or False before launching Visual Studio or starting a build.

-- **Automatically check for missing packages during build in Visual Studio** controls automatic restore by changing the `packageRestore/automatic` setting in the `NuGet.Config` file as shown below (`%AppData%\NuGet\NuGet.Config` on Windows, `~/.nuget/NuGet/NuGet.Config` on Mac/Linux).
-When this option is set, running a build from Visual Studio automatically restores any missing packages.
-The option does not affect builds run from the command line using MSBuild.
+- **Automatically check for missing packages during build in Visual Studio** controls automatic restore by changing the `packageRestore/automatic` setting in the [packageRestore section](../reference/nuget-config-file.md#packagerestore-section) of the `NuGet.Config` file.
+When this option is set to True, running a build from Visual Studio automatically restores any missing packages.
+This setting doesn't affect builds run from the command line using MSBuild.

     ```xml
     ...